janewang/Icarus/README.md

 By Jane Wang [@janeylwang](https://twitter.com/JaneyLWang)

 A multiplayer game with many flying Icaruses.
 Survive as long as you can against other players in a particle universe.
 Universe physics may change without warning.
-Try to beat your opponents by keep your spirit and blood count high.
+Try to beat your opponents by keep your spirit high.
 This game is partly inspired by Mozilla BrowserQuest and various large multiplayer games.

 ### Setup Installation: